 West-Indian Spicy Pumpkin Soup

-• 2 lbs cooking pumpkin or 2 lbs butternut squash, peeled and cut into 1 inch pieces
+• 2 lbs butternut squash (or cooking pumpkin), peeled and cut into 1 inch pieces

 • 1 lb sweet potatoes, peeled and cut into 1 inch pieces